-Are Open Relationships For You?
-We Asked 7 People
+Open Relationships: We Asked 7 People Their Opinion On Open Relationships

 After many years of dating, I’m starting to have doubts about lifetime monogamy.
 Just how many people are actually capable of spending an eternity with a single person?
 Is that actually realistic or even natural?
 How many healthy relationships are able to keep things interesting enough not to want to stray?